 Membership

-The Finance Commission shall consist of the Executive Commissioner of Finance, who shall serve as Chair and vote only in the event of a tie; the Assistant Executive Commissioner of Finance, who shall record and distribute the minutes of the Finance Commission meetings to the Finance Commission and the Administrative Assistant; two Senators elected by the Senate; and six at large members appointed by the Executive Commissioner and approved by the Senate.
+The Finance Commission shall consist of the Executive Commissioner of Finance, who shall serve as Chair and vote as prescribed in Robert’s Rules of Order; the Assistant Executive Commissioner of Finance, who shall record and distribute the minutes of the Finance Commission meetings to the Finance Commission and the Administrative Assistant; two (2) Senators elected by the Student Senate; and six (6) at large members appointed by the Executive Commissioner and approved by the Student Senate.

 Applications for at large members shall be announced over the Student ANNOUNCEment Listserv during the first two weeks of the academic year and as necessary.

 Each Senator shall serve from the time of the appointment until the swearing in of the new Executive Commissioner of Finance.
 Each at large member shall serve from the time of their appointment until the end of the academic year.
-No Senator may serve concurrently on the Senate and Finance Commission with the exception of the two Senators elected by the Senate.
+No Senator may serve concurrently on the Senate and Finance Commission with the exception of the two Senators elected by the Student Senate.

 In the case of a vacated at large position, the Executive Commissioner of Finance shall appoint a new commission member with Senate approval within two weeks to complete the remainder of the term.